DataDog/integrations-core/glusterfs/README.md

 Returns `CRITICAL` if the volume is 'degraded'.
 Returns `OK` if 'up'.

 **glusterfs.cluster.health**:<br>
-Returns `CRITICAL` if the volume is 'degraded'.
+Returns `CRITICAL` if the cluster is 'degraded'.
 Returns `OK` otherwise.

 ### Events